Speed Reading Tips: 5 Ways to Minimize Subvocalization

 Saying words in your head can sometimes be helpful.
 For example, when you are reading material that has technical terminology or vocabulary that you are not familiar.
 In situations like this, saying words in your head, or even out loud, can be a useful way to improve and expand your vocabulary.

 Here’s another way subvocalization can be useful.
 If you have to memorize something word for word, subvocalizing the words or saying the words out loud would be helpful.
 How do you think actors and actresses remember their lines?
 Reading out loud can help you memorize something word for word, but when you noramlly read, you very rarely need to know something word for word.
-Most of the time you are reading to extraction information, ideas and details.
+Most of the time you are reading to extract information, ideas and details.

 To boost your reading speed, you need to minimize subvocalization by saying only a few words per line.
 If you say every word, you’ll be limited to your talking speed.